inkandswitch/vscode-hypermerge/README.md

 You're off to the races!

-## Using HypermergeFS
+## Using Hypermerge for VSCode

-HypermergeFS can open arbitrary hypermerge files and treat them as both JSON and nested directory structures.
-You'll see a "HypermergeFS" panel appear in the filesystem / document browser tab.
+Hypermerge can open arbitrary hypermerge files and treat them as both JSON and nested directory structures.
+You'll see a "Hypermerge" panel appear in the filesystem / document browser tab.
 From there you can either import URLs or create new documents.
+While looking at a Hypermerge document you should see a Hypermerge details pane appear in the list of views on the left navigation bar.
+Clicking it will display a special panel with details about the hypermerge document you're currently viewing, including providing a mechanism for navigating the document's history.